simoncblyth/env/geant4/geometry/collada/g4daeview/g4daeview_propagate_timeouts.rst

 ----------

 * robustify propagation

+* bookkeeping

+  * local worker lockfile to prevent two propagators running simultaneously on same node
+  * python metadata dict containing propagator name and parameters : could be the lockfile
+  * how to do this remotely? multipart zmq message with 2nd frame containing metadata ?

+    * probably json https://github.com/vivkin/gason as easy to translate from python dict and parsers available in every language : speed is not a great concern as not much metadata

+  * sqlite based recording of

-* monitoring propagation times
+    * propagation parameters and times
+    * photon/hits/hitlist digests

-  * check dependency on params like max_steps and cohort size
+  * exercise bookkeeping by checking dependency on params like max_steps and cohort size

-* reproducibility/seeding

-  * need interface for resetting the seed ?

 * hit checking

   * flag analysis : NAN_ABORT trace
   * many slot 22 : suggests truncation : check just storage truncation, not step truncation
   * correlate the photons with the hits
-  * compare vbo to non-vbo propagation
   * hit time distributions
   * hit wavelength distributions

 Code Improvements
 -------------------

-* move propagation relevant constants into daedirectconfig.py so both propagations use the same

 * provide high level API for ease of use